xemanue/dotfiles/README.md

 1. Clone this repo into your home directory.
 2. `cd` into it.
 3. Run `stow --dotfiles --no-folding` for the config folder you want to use.
-It will automatically get symlinked in the appropiate folder (usually .config)
+It will automatically get symlinked to the appropiate folder (usually .config)